 If you roll over the payment to a Roth IRA, later payments from the Roth IRA that are qualified distributions will not be taxed (including earnings after the rollover).
 A qualified distribution from a Roth IRA is a payment made after you are age 591⁄2 (or after your death or disability, or as a qualified first-time homebuyer distribution of up to \$10,000) and after you have had a Roth IRA for at least 5 years.
-In applying this 5-year rule, you count from January 1 of the year for which your first contribution was made to a Roth IRA.
+In applying this 5-year rule, you count from January 1 of the year for which your first contributions will be taxed to the RA.
 Payments from the Roth IRA that are not qualified distributions will be taxed to the extent of earnings after the rollover, including the 10% additional income tax on early distributions (unless an exception applies).
 You do not have to take required minimum distributions from a Roth IRA during your lifetime.
-For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+For more information, see IRS Publication 590-A, Contributions from Individual Retirement Arrangements (IRAs).